A friend is someone

 - manage their two primary responsibilities: defining reality and being a role model of healthy action;

-- test their perspective against a view that sees everything as a gift to help us make healthy choices;
+- test their perspective against a view that sees everything as a gift to help us make healthful choices;

 - communicate like a freight train driven by the Dalai Lama.